Code-Institute-Submissions/Milestone-Project-168/README.md

 ## Future maintainability

-The images used are stored in the assests/images folder for easy maintainability, the memory card game images are also divided into their own separate folder so it is clear which image relates to what.
+The images used are stored in the assests/images folder for easy maintainability, the memory card game images are also divided into their own separate folder so it is clear which image relates to what level.
 It will be simple to swap out or update pictures and the image locations in the HTML are clear.

 There is clear code commenting for each section of the HTML pages, which make it easy for developers to view for future maintenence.
 It makes changing the code/updating the details easier for other developers.